BMW 3 Series (E90)

 The fifth generation of the BMW 3 Series range of compact executive cars is designated under the model codes E90 (saloon), E91 (estate, marketed as 'Touring'), E92 (coupé) and E93 (convertible).
-The model was introduced in December 2004, and produced by BMW until October 2013 and is often collectively referred to as the E90 or E9x.
+The model was introduced in December 2004, and produced by BMW until October 2013 and is often collectively referred to as the E90, E9x, or occasionally, the E92.

+The E92 335i was the first 3 Series model produced with a turbocharged petrol engine.
+It was also the first 3 Series to include the iDrive operating system, which consists of navigation, infotainment and essential vehicle functions.
 The E9x saw the introduction of run-flat tyres to the 3 Series range.
 Models with run-flat tires are not equipped with a spare tyre.
-The E92 335i was the first 3 Series model produced with a turbocharged petrol engine.
-It was also the first 3 Series to include the iDrive operating system, which consists of navigation, infotainment and essential vehicle functions.

 The E90/E92/E93 M3 is the only generation of M3 to be powered by a V8 engine.
 Introduced in 2007, it uses the BMW S65 naturally aspirated V8 engine and was produced in saloon, coupé and convertible body styles.

 Following the introduction of the F30/F31 3 Series in February 2012, the E90/E91 saloons and estates were phased out.
-However, the E92/E93 coupés and convertibles remained in production through the 2013 model year, after which they were replaced by the F32/F33 4 Series models.
+However due to their later introduction, the E92/E93 coupés and convertibles remained in production through the 2013 model year, after which they were replaced by the F32/F33 4 Series models.